 Pharmacies in Greece are normally marked by a green cross.
 They are widely available, especially in larger cities, and are generally a reliable first line of defence against illness.
 Many Greek pharmacists will speak English and are capable diagnosticians who may save expats a trip to the doctor.

-In cities such as Thessaloniki, medication is easily accessible although more specialised forms may only be available from hospitals.
-Expats who contribute to IKA generally receive a percentage off of the cost of prescription medication, and patients go to an IKA-approved doctor, who provides them with a prescription that is then taken to a pharmacy.
+Expats who contribute to IKA generally receive a percentage off of the cost of prescription medication if an IKA-approved doctor provides them with a prescription that is then taken to a pharmacy.

 Emergency services in Greece